ekedonald/AWS-Networking-Implementation-VPC-Subnets-Internet-Gateway-NAT-Routing-/README.md

 #### Public Subnets
 Technically, the subnets are still private.
 To make the subnets function as public subnets, the following steps must be taken:
 * An Internet Gateway (IGW) attached to the VPC
-* Route Table with default route towards the IGW
+* Route Table with a default route towards the IGW
 * Public IP assigned to the AWS resources (i.e. EC2 Instances)

 #### Creating an Internet Gateway